Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the legal regime governing salvage and general average?

-There is a monopoly area which covers the Turkish straits and important Turkish ports, with regard to the provision of salvage services to vessels using those waters.
+There is a monopoly area which covers the Turkish Straits and the Marmara Sea, with regard to the provision of salvage services to vessels using those waters.
 Salvage services in the monopoly area are rendered by the General Directorate of Coastal Safety.
 The monopoly right granted to the Coastal Safety Directorate has been debated for a long time; however, the state continues to refuse to lift the monopoly on various grounds.
 State salvors render salvage services pursuant to the terms and conditions of the Turkish Open Form.

 From a legal perspective, salvage matters are regulated by the Commercial Code, which is based on the International Convention on Salvage 1989.
 Pursuant to Article 1300, the master of a vessel has the right to enter into a salvage agreement with the salvors on behalf of the ship and cargo.
 Unless agreed otherwise, a salvage reward may be claimed only if the salvage efforts have resulted in full or partial success.